1965–66 Victorian district cricket final: Day 2 (Saturday, 9 April)

 Resuming at 6/311, Essendon's tail batted very strongly, adding a further 203 runs to Essendon's total over three hours of batting.
-The four lower order batsman all outscored Essendon's other batsman except for Monks, with No. 7 Dixie Peters making 64, No. 8 Barry Davis making 60, No. 9 Tom O'Neill making 67, and No. 10 Keith Kirby making 50 not out, and the partnerships for the seventh wicket (80 runs in 80 minutes) and eighth wicket (67 runs in 55 minutes) were both club records for Essendon.
+The four lower order batsman all outscored Essendon's other batsmen except for Monks, with No. 7 Dixie Peters making 64, No. 8 Barry Davis making 60, No. 9 Tom O'Neill making 67, and No. 10 Keith Kirby making 50 not out, and the partnerships for the seventh wicket (80 runs in 80 minutes) and eighth wicket (67 runs in 55 minutes) were both club records for Essendon.
 Northcote bowled poorly, and Brew, whose bowling was improved from day 1, bowled unchanged.

 Essendon scored 9/514, its new club record innings in district cricket, breaking its previous high of 6/425 in 1937–38.
 Monks declared at tea, just after Kirby's 50.
 Lawry reportedly told his team "I wouldn't have done that," before encouraging his team with the promise "We’ve taken a long time to get here; if I get half you can get the other half;" many of the Northcote players – including Lawry – later confessed to remembering Lawry's words, but having very little confidence about their chance of chasing.

 Lawry and Wayne Robinson opened the batting for Northcote, and batted without loss in an interrupted evening session, which saw rain briefly stop play at 0/45 before bad light stopped play at 5:37pm with the score 0/98.
 Lawry was not out 53 and Robinson was not out 33.